lbl-srg/obc/specification/source/cdl.rst

 ^^^^^^^^^^^

 Connections connect input to output connector (:numref:`sec_connectors`).
-Each input connector of a block needs to be connected to exactly one output connector of a block.
+For scalar connectors, each input connector of a block needs to be connected to exactly one output connector of a block.
+For vectorized connectors, each element of an input connector need to be connected to exactly one (element of) an output connector.
+Vectorized input connectors can be connected to vectorized output connectors if they have the same number of elements.

 Connections are listed after the instantiation of the blocks in an equation section.
 The syntax is